-A native of the southern coalfields of West Virginia, Renée’s diverse work background includes museum restoration, long-term engagements as a teaching artist in public schools and working in community pottery in Helvetia, West Virginia.
-She was among the first artisans to make work for Tamarack: The Best of West Virginia.
-Renée has held multiple leadership positions in the arts industry including Director of the Arts at the West Virginia Division of Culture and History, as well as serving as a member of the Board of Directors at the Tamarack Foundation for the Arts, an ex-officio member of the West Virginia Commission on the Arts, a member the National Assembly of State Arts Agencies and as a State Arts Agency Representative for the National Endowment for the Arts.
+A native of the southern coalfields, she has held multiple leadership positions in the arts including Director of Arts for the West Virginia Division of Culture and History, ex-officio member of the West Virginia Commission on the Arts, member of the National Assembly of State Arts Agencies, and as a State Arts Agency Representative for the National Endowment for the Arts.

 Amy Stout, Office Manager

 Amy administrates the operations of the foundation business office.

 Amy is a West Virginia native and graduated from Marshall University.
 She is currently in her final year of WVU’s Nonprofit Management Program and has completed WVSU EDC’s Lean Start Up 60x – Small Business Training.
 Amy is a juried Tamarack fine artist and is a member of Gallery Eleven in Charleston (West Virginia’s longest running artist cooperative).

 Ashley Pack, Esq., Board Vice President, Attorney, Dinsmore (Hurricane)